Oregon Institute of Technology, Portland-Metro: Academics

 The Wilsonville Oregon Tech campus was officially operational in 2012 and is located on Parkway Avenue in the remodeled InFocus building.
-The last major renovations at this campus were complete in winter 2019–20 with the addition of new offices for staff on the forth floor of the campus and the renovation of the student Commons to create additional recreational space for students.
+The last major renovations at this campus were complete in winter 2019–20 with the addition of new offices for staff on the fourth floor of the campus and the renovation of the student Commons to create additional recreational space for students.
 The Wilsonville campus currently occupies the first, second and fourth floors of the building, while Rockwell Collins, an Iowa-based aviation-electronics company, occupies the third floor.

-Engineering degrees at the university are accredited by the Engineering Accreditation Commission of ABET.

-Engineering Technology degrees at the university are accredited by the Engineering Technology Accreditation Commission of ABET.
+Engineering degrees at the institution are accredited by the Engineering Accreditation Commission of ABET.

 Oregon Tech graduates success rate is 97.5% graduate success, which is defined as being employed or continuing an educational path, within six months of receiving a degree and the average starting salary for an Oregon Tech graduate is $60,000 per year."

 Institution Philosophies

 Oregon Tech Portland-Metro claims to have a student-to-faculty ratio of approximately 14:1, allowing the staff to have a personal connection with the student as they make an individual progression towards a degree.
 The Portland-Metro campus has a focus on a hands-on learning style, "... guided by a willingness to try, fail, learn, and try again, is one that encourages students to dream big and set high standards with measurable goals for themselves."

-The university is noted as having the highest return on investment (ROI) of any colleges or universities in Oregon according to the 2019 April Payscale report.
+The institution is noted as having the highest return on investment (ROI) of any college or university in Oregon according to the 2019 April Payscale report.

 Access to Campus

 Transportation and housing

 The Portland-Metro campus does not offer housing since many students live in surrounding cities such as Clackamas, Portland, Wilsonville, Tigard and Tualatin.
 Oregon Tech students can ride the S.M.A.R.T.
-(South Metro Area Transit) buses in Wilsonville and Portland to and from campus for free with a valid student ID.
+(South Metro Area Transit) buses in Wilsonville to and from campus for free with a valid student ID.